-Are you going to celebrate the weekend by throwing a grilling party?
+Are you going to enjoy the weekend by grilling in the backyard?
 Make sure you have a plan that includes food safety and fire safety.

 Practicing proper food and fire safety principles and procedures are the keys to having a safe weekend full of fun, food, and family time!